LaunchCodeEducation/skills-back-end-java/java4python/classes-and-objects-encapsulating-data/README.md

 There's a great detailed discussion that provides additional perspective on [Stack Overflow](http://stackoverflow.com/questions/1568091/why-use-getters-and-setters).

+### Static Fields

+A **static field** is a field that is declared with the `static` keyword.
+We have encountered the `static` keyword used with both fields and methods, but since this discussion is focused on data, let's only discuss static fields for now.

-#### Properties
+### Properties

 A **property** in Java is a characteristic that users can set.
 Most often, properties will be fields that have public setters, though they need not have a corresponding field.
-An example would be adding a celsuis property to the `Temperature` class described above:
+An example of a property that doesn't directly correspond to a field would be adding a celsius property to the `Temperature` class described above:

 ```java
 public double getCelsius() {